Global Protection Cluster

 The Issue

 Mainstreaming protection ensures that the protective impact of aid programming is maximized.
-Through the incorporation of protection principles into aid delivery, humanitarian actors can ensure that their activities target the most vulnerable, enhance safety, dignity, and promote and protect the human rights of the beneficiaries without contributing to or perpetuating discrimination, abuse, violence, neglect and exploitation.
+Through the incorporation of protection principles into aid delivery, humanitarian actors can ensure that their activities target the most vulnerable, enhance safety, dignity, and promote and protect the rights of affected populations without contributing to or perpetuating discrimination, abuse, violence, neglect and exploitation.

 about01